Coffee is so much more than just a drink many of us reach for every day.

 Most of us have become so used to our coffee that we give no further thought to its history and production.

-Reading this book offers readers a new lens with which to see coffee–that from the growing of coffee beans to harvest to how it’s transformed into that aromatic, rich-flavored brew, it takes culture, people, love, and passion.
+Reading this book offers readers a new lens through which to view coffee, from the cultivation of coffee beans to harvest to how it's transformed into that aromatic, rich-flavored brew; it takes culture, people, love, and passion.

-Also, if you want a peek into coffee production in Ethiopia, the book provides insights into the country’s coffee farms, their practices, and how their coffee is brought to the rest of the world.
+Additionally, for a glimpse into coffee production in Ethiopia, the book offers insights into the country's coffee farms, their practices, and the process of bringing their coffee to the rest of the world.

 Talk about taking your love for your brew to the next level!